-We have new arrivals available for viewing by artist Deborah Squire and Chris Bell.
-Other artist showings for October include Dee Beard Dean, Raymond Byram and Kim Abernethy.
-The gallery is also currently carrying a new line of hand sculpted metal flowers by N.Y. designer, Tommy Mitchell.
+The gallery is currently displaying works by Deborah Squire, Chris Bell and other artists including Dee Beard Dean, Raymond Byram and Kim Abernethy.
+The gallery is also currently carrying a new line of hand sculpted metal flowers by N.Y.
+Designer Tommy Mitchell.

 Mountain Blue Gallery